adguse/crispy-garbanzo/rules.md

 ## How we will assign (and reassign) tasks

-We will assign tasks based on who feels the strongest for that tasks.
-If someone is having trouble on a task another member will provide supoort to them.

 ## How will we will track progress (and follow-up) on completion of tasks